H3-gg/25th-Anniversary-Champioships/eng/Privacy_Policy_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 <br/>
 <hr>

-### Privacy policy last time was updated at the 8th April 2024
+### Privacy policy last time was updated at the 8th May 2024